 Central bankers are under no illusion about inflation.
 Its threats persists and its outlook is complicated by structural shift in the global economy.
 However, the officials always claim that the current period is marked by unusual uncertainty.
 It is maybe true today given major shift operated.
 Central banks must reduce inflation and keep it under control.
 Demand in the US seems to remain persistently high and unemployment at its lowest levels, which do not help keeping inflation low(er).
 These elements and other could require higher interest rates for longer until inflationary pressures are definitely behind us.
 On top of that, supply conditions re far from being stable (again).
 Instead, economic analysis must encompass extreme supply shifts ranging from COVID lockdowns to fractures in supply chains to energy supply conflicts following war in Ukraine.
 Even the labor market trends are very difficult to assess with new homeworking practices.
 We also face demographics and climate shifts spreading.
 Eventually Chines economy seems to slow down fast and Indian economy to boom.
 The world may deglobalize a bit and face a smaller growth in coming year.
 That's the current complex context we are facing.
 In this context, with high interest rates (for a while as we can predict), refinancing or funding can become critical (when crucial).
 This increased cost of funding and spreads could make life of treasurers complicate over next months and prevent from servicing the debt.
+Men should

-Men should not subscribe to storm insurance when the tornado already started.
-Nevertheless, on the upside, companies are offloading their pension schemes to insurers at a record pace on both side of the Atlantic as higher interest rates have provided a further impetus to the sector.
+pension schemes to insurers at a record pace on both side of the Atlantic as higher interest rates have provided a further impetus to the sector.
 High rate means that MNC's can improve sharply solvency levels for workplace pension schemes, making a socalled bulk annuity deal affordable for many more businesses, and testing capacity in the market.
-In such deals, companies pay a premium to transfer a chunk or all their pension obligations off their balance-sheet to an insurer (e.g., in the US half of 23' = 22blnUSD of pension liabilities shunted over insurance companies).
+In such deals, companies pay a premium to transfer a chunk or all their pension obligations off their balance-sheet to an insurer (e.g., in the US half of 23' = 22bln USD of pension liabilities shunted over insurance companies).
 Unfortunately, insurers will have to prioritize cases having best chance of securing a transaction.
 Economic changing conditions do fortunately not impact all companies the same ways.

+17

+not subscribe to storm insurance

+Nevertheless, on the upside,

+companies are offloading their

+when the tornado already started.

+18

-THE CORPORATE TREASURERS' COMMUNITY MAGAZINE - N°111 TRANSFORMING GLOBAL B2B PAYMENTS An interview with Frédéric Simon, CEO of Convera Europe, a global B2B payments company, simplifies foreign currency payment management and risk coverage.
+TRANSFORMING GLOBAL B2B PAYMENTS

+An interview with Frédéric Simon, CEO of Convera Europe, a global B2B payments company, simplifies foreign currency payment management and risk coverage.

 CAN YOU INTRODUCE CONVERA IN A FEW WORDS?